 For information specific to underserved populations, including people living with mental illness or substance use and those who are unstably housed, see the Public Health Agency of Canada’s website.

 For travellers.
 It is manadatory under the Quarantine Act that people in British Columbia from outside of Canada must self-isolate and monitor for symptoms for 14 days upon their arrival and complete or register a self-isolation plan.

 There are some individuals who are exempt from this order to provide essential services, but they still need to self-monitor for symptoms.

-Returning travellers that develop respiratory symptoms are also required to self-isolate for at least 14 days or 10 days after onset of symptoms, whichever is longer.
+Returning travellers that develop cold, flu or COVID-19-like symptoms are also required to self-isolate for at least 14 days or 10 days after onset of symptoms, whichever is longer.

 For close contacts.
 People who have been in close contact with someone who has been diagnosed with COVID-19 must stay home for 14 days after their last encounter.
 If you develop symptoms, continue to self-isolate for at least 10 days from when your symptoms started OR 14 days from when you started self-isolating, whichever is longer.

 If you develop symptoms